getsentry/sentry.engineering/data/blog/autoinstrumentation-in-the-unity-sdk-via-il-weaving.md

 After all, this is how we achieved the native crash capturing support.
 What those SDKs also have in common, other than powering the Unity SDK, they all provide some form of auto instrumentation.
 Unfortunately, this has limited use.
 A key factor in Unity’s success is its platform abstraction.
 Developers are free from worrying about platform specifics and that allows them to focus solely on Unity internals.
 To enable this, Unity games are typically embedded within a super thin launcher.
 As a result, concepts like navigation events and UI activities are generally unfamiliar to them.
 For instrumentation to be truly helpful and actionable, the SDK would need to operate directly within Unity.

-## How the Unity lifecycle works
+## Understanding the Unity Lifecycle: Finding Key Points for Instrumentation

 The game works in a super tight loop, typically updating anywhere from 30 to 60 times per second but the sky is the limit.
 Creating a span to measure every single tick is not feasible.
 We needed to look at some overarching actions like some set of logical operations we would want to capture.

 ![Unity Lifecycle](/images/autoinstrumentation-in-unity-via-ilweaving/unity-life-cycle.png)

-## The problem of finding discrete points to start and stop transactions and spans
+### The Challenge of Defining Transactions and Spans

 For measuring how long something takes Sentry has two working concepts: Transactions and Spans.
 Transactions are single [instances of an activity or a service](https://docs.sentry.io/product/performance/transaction-summary/#what-is-a-transaction), like loading of a page or some async task.
 Spans are individual measurements that are nested within a transaction.
 Conceptionally, we're trying to find places to start and stop a big stopwatch for bigger, and very specific actions that we want to measure.
 And then we are looking for sup-tasks within that action that we could capture with smaller stopwatches.
 But how does a transaction fit within the the frame of a game?
 What instance of a service, that is already built into the engine, could a transaction represent?

 For all its features Unity is still a blank canvas for you to create any kind of game.
 That means there are, other than the general lifecycle, not very many fixed points that the SDK could hook into to start and stop a span.
 There are a whole bunch of one-time events like button clicks but how would the SDK hook into whatever happens behind the button click?
 How would the SDK know when to finish the span?

-## Events that are universal to all Unity games
+## Universal Events in Unity: Startup and Scene Loading

 All games need to startup and the startup procedure is the same for all Unity games and consists of loading of systems, the splash-screen (if applicable) and the loading of the initial scene.
 Scene loading in general is another great fixed point.
 Everything within Unity exists within the context of a scene.
 Some games load them additionally, some games swap them, some games only ever have one.
 But at least that one gets loaded during startup.

 With this we had our transaction hooks.
 We know when the startup is starting and finished.
 And we can hook into the scene manager to time scene load and scene load finish events.

-## More granularity: What to populate those transactions with?
+## Adding Granularity: Populating Transactions with Spans

 Now that we have our overarching operation that we’re trying to time we’re now looking for smaller actions that happen within.
 Looking towards Unity’s lifecycle helps us out once more.
 The initialization happens for every GameObject during its creation or, if it is an initial part of the scene, during the scene’s loading.
 For all GameObjects the one method that gets invoked is the `Awake` call.
 But that’s user’s code.
 How would the SDK instrument non-SDK code without asking to user to do it for us?

-## IL Weaving - The art of.. _insert pun_
+## IL Weaving - The art of... _insert pun_

 When working on your Unity game you’re typically writing your code in C#.
 And no matter what the end-result, even tho it later gets compiled to platform native code via IL2CPP, at some point in the build process that C# code gets compiled to [Intermediate Language](https://learn.microsoft.com/en-us/dotnet/standard/managed-code) (IL).
 Even tho Unity might transpile the IL to C++ later on, that IL is still there, somewhere.
 We managed to hook the SDK into the the build pipeline to modify the generated `Assembly-CSharp.dll`.